nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 :information_source: Information:

 * The `UniqueFoodnameChecker` object will be destroyed after use, but the `Food` object and `Fridge` object will still exist after the command finishes.
-* The lifeline for `UniqueFoodnameCheck` should end at the destroy marker.
+* The lifeline for `UniqueFoodnameChecker` should end at the destroy marker.
 However, due to a limitation of PlantUML, the lifelines reach the end of the diagram.

 ### List Command